LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W07-D2-ObjectConstructors.md

 }
 ```

 Now we can use the constructor function to make some `Pigeon` objects.
-We set the property values by passing them into the constructor function:
+We call the constructor with the keword `new` which indicates that we are making a new object.
+We set the property values in the new object by passing them in the constructor function call:

 ```javascript
 const agatha = new Pigeon("Agatha", "Egyptian Swift", 50);